ggnoRe235/starter-academic/content/project/attack-on-puf/index.md

   **Apr.
 2019 - Apr.
 2019**

   PUF(physical unclonable function) is a kind of security chip that could generate unclonable output by using process variation.
-This project used different machine learning models(LR, SVM, CMA-ES) to predict the output of PUF.
+This project used different machine learning models(LR, SVM, CMA\-ES) to predict the output of PUF.
 Experiments showed that LR, SVM, CMA-ES can all predict PUF's output precisely.

   <!--EndFragment-->